SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   ![Screenshot of the Try the new SharePoint admin center link](../images/graphconsumer-open-new-admin-center.png)

-5. In the new Admin Center, in the left quick launch menu, choose the **WebApiPermission management** menu item.
+5. In the new Admin Center, in the left quick launch menu, choose the **WebApiPermission management** menu item (**API management**).
 You will see a page similar to the following.

   ![Screenshot of the WebApiPermission management page](../images/graphconsumer-webapipermission-management.png)